ElgarL/GroupManager/CONFIG.md

 ```
 users:
   ElgarL:
+    group: Default
     subgroups: []
     permissions:
     - essentials.heal
+  KHobbits:
-    group: Default
+    group: Moderator
-  zenexer:
     subgroups: []
     permissions: []
+  snowleo:
-    group: Mod
+    group: Builder
-  khobbits:
     subgroups: []
     permissions: []
-    group: Admin
 ```
 This example has a couple of notable characteristics worth pointing out and is quite useful for most servers:

 Look at the indentation closely, YAML is very strict that this is correct and will error if it is wrong.
-    YAML also requires the use of spaces and not tabs when indenting.
+**YAML also requires the use of spaces and not tabs when indenting.**
-    The 2nd line gives the user name, this should be '<name>:'.
+The 2nd line gives the user name or the players UUID.
+If the player has never logged in it will be a name.
-    The permissions section lists any permissions in addition to group.
+The permissions section lists any permissions directly assigned to this player.
 In this example 'ElgarL' gets a the extra permission to be able to /heal.
-    The last line of each user stipulates which group the user belongs too.
+The group line of each user stipulates which group the user belongs too.

 ## globalgroups